lucas-j-k/golang-kubernetes-api-mysql/readme.md

 - MySQL deployed with a Persistent Volume Claim and Persistent Volume for storage

 ## SQL migrations
-- SQL migrations are deployed as a simple K8s job which deploys a container to run Goose migrations.
+- SQL migrations are deployed as a simple K8s job which deploys an ephemeral container to run Goose migrations.
+There is a TTL defined on the job so it deletes itself after running